0xKingsman/Bulk-GIF-Negative-Converter/README.md

     ```
 3. Select the directory

-   Place the script in the same folder as the Images you want to work with.
+   Place the script in the same folder as the GIF's you want to work with.

 5. Run the script: